The Honorable Robert Panse oversees Division E

 Video-Audio Conferencing Hearings

-All hearings (except out of custody plea conferences, “in custody” plea conferences where the defendant will be released from custody immediately and “in custody” bond hearings) shall be through video audio conferencing via Zoom.
-The attorneys of record for the State and Defense will receive a Zoom meeting invitation by email from the Court.
-The meeting/hearing invitation will contain a link for the recipient to open.
+All hearings (except out of custody plea conferences, "in custody" plea conferences where the defendant will be released from custody immediately and "in custody" bond hearings) shall be through video audio conferencing via Zoom.
+Pursuant to the Florida Supreme Court AOSC20-106, all Notices of Hearing prepared by counsel, the Clerk, or the Court shall be filed with the clerk and shall include the Zoom link and the Zoom access telephone number as follows: Zoom link: https://zoom.us and by phone at 888-475-4499.
+The Zoom meeting ID # is 863 1547 9851.
+The above Zoom access link or telephone number shall be used by all attorneys, Defendants, and the public as applicable to attend Zoom hearings where the Defendant's appearance is not required/mandatory.
 All attorneys who have not previously utilized Zoom are encouraged to go to Zoom.com to familiarize themselves with the operation of this app, which is straightforward and easy to use from a computer or laptop with a camera.
 All attorneys shall also be available by telephone during the scheduled hearing in the event a telephonic hearing becomes necessary.

 Defendants who do not have an attorney (pro se defendants) shall provide to the Judge’s Judicial Assistant their email address, telephone number and a request to appear for a hearing by Zoom.
 Pro se defendants who do not have a smart phone or computer shall so advise the Court so that the Defendant may have an opportunity to participate in a hearing by telephone.